 The underwater cable route (referred to as Lake Segment or Underwater Segment) for the +/-320-kV HVDC transmission line would extend approximately 35.4 mi (57.0 km) within Lake Erie from the U.S./Canada border to the proposed landfall location in Erie County (see Figure 2.1-1).
-A 500 m (1,640 ft) route corridor has been identified for the underwater HVDC cable route (250 m on either side of the centerline shown on Figure 2.1-1).
-The cable alignment will be refined to approximately a 100-m (328-ft) width in the route corridor through additional inwater surveys that are planned to occur during the summer of 2015.
-As noted in the previous section, the HVDC transmission cables would transition from the landfall location into Lake Erie via borings through bedrock installed by HDD methods.
+A 500-m (1,640-ft) route corridor was initially identified for the underwater HVDC cable route (250 m on either side of the centerline shown on Figure 2.1-1).
+The cable alignment has been refined to approximately a 100-m (328-ft) width in the route corridor as a result of the additional in-water surveys that occurred during 2015.
+The HVDC transmission cables would transition from the landfall location into Lake Erie via borings through bedrock installed by HDD methods.
+Three short trenches will be excavated in the bedrock (primarily shale) from the exit of each of the three HDD bores at approximately kilometer post (KP) 103.4.
+The three trenches will merge into one trench, which will continue through the bedrock to the softer lakebed material where the sediment overlay is deep enough that burial by jet plow or water jetting can be utilized (approximately KP 102).
 The underwater transmission cables are generally sited to maximize the system's operational reliability while minimizing the costs and potential environmental impacts caused during construction, operation, and maintenance.